-Our class sessions may be audio visually recorded for students in the class to refer back and for enrolled students who are unable to attend live.
+Our Zoom class sessions may be audio visually recorded for students in the class to refer back and for students who are unable to attend live.
 Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
 Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
 If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
-The chat will not be recorded or shared.
 As in all courses, unauthorized sharing of recorded materials is prohibited.